 - Update your inventory records before carrying out a cycle count.
 You need a baseline from which to work.

 - Determine the scope of your count.
 For example, a small cycle count will cover X amount of SKUs, while a larger count will cover XXX amount of SKUs.
-You could also choose to count items over a designated time period, such as the fiscal year.
+You could also choose to count items over a designated period, such as the fiscal year.